HOW TO LOOK AFTER YOUR SWIMWEAR: 5 FOOLPROOF TRICKS

 Trick 3: Better dry it in the shade

-Trick 4: No plastic or sunlight exposure
+Trick 4: No exposure to plastic or sunlight

-What happens in this scenario is the material gets cooked and the plastic accelerates the process.
-So, if you can’t wash and dry your swimwear as soon as you get out of the swimming pool or the sea, the best thing to do is to wrap it in a towel and take it home like that (if possible).
+What happens in this scenario is that the material gets heated up, and the plastic accelerates that process.
+So, if you can’t wash and dry your swimwear as soon as you get out of the water, the best thing to do, if possible, is to take it home wrapped it in a towel.

 For example, if the fabric is not dripping wet, but it’s still damp, another option is to keep it in a netted bag like the kind you use for washing delicates in the washing machine.
 This way, air will go through so it can dry naturally but there won’t be any plastic creating a ‘greenhouse effect.’